3dreamengine/3DreamEngine/index.md

 ## dither
-Depth testing and dither do not like each other.
-You can choose between dithering or fixed 0.5 threshold.
+Depth testing and alpha gradients do not like each other.
+You can choose between dithering or a fixed 0.5 threshold.
+Heavily depends on your scene, and can be enabled per material for more control.

 ```lua
 dream:setDither(enabled)